keymanapp/help.keyman.com/Readme.md

 ## How to run help.keyman.com locally with Docker Desktop's Kubernetes singlenode cluster

-For testing Kubernetes deployment there are yaml files under `resources/kubectl`, that cover local developer testing.
+For testing Kubernetes deployment there are yaml files under a private repo that cover local developer testing.

 ### Pre-requisites
 On the host machine, install [Docker](https://docs.docker.com/get-docker/), then enable Kubernetes in the settings.
-Ensure you have built a help-keyman-app Docker image, and either tag it `docker.dallas.languagetechnology.org/keyman/help-keyman-app` or modify the `app-php` containers `image:` value to match you local copy's name.
+Ensure you have built a help-keyman-app Docker image, and either tag it `docker.dallas.languagetechnology.org/keyman/help-keyman-app` or modify the `app-php` containers `image:` value to match your local copy's name.

 ### Deploying to a desktop cluster
 To deploy the dev version to the cluster do the following: